Deep-Learning-and-Aging/Main-pipeline-and-Images-based-models-pipeline/README.md

 > When in doubt, you can refer to the [bash](./abdomen_tutorial.sh) script that gathers all the command lines to execute.

 Inputs:
-> List of the inputs to have to make the step working.
+> List of the input files to have to make the step working.
 Normally, they should come along when you clone the repository.

 Outputs:
-> List of the outputs that you should get from the command line.
+> List of the output file that you should get from executing the command line.

 <br/>
 <br/>